Livingsta is a writer who focuses on anything that fascinates, provokes or interests her. She always puts forth her best efforts and focus.

 How to Prune Amur Maple

-- The pruning process varies depending on size and shape, but all plants need dead branches removed to enhance healthy and dense growth of the plant with more flowers and leaves.
+- The pruning process varies depending on size and shape, but all plants need dead branches removed to enhance the healthy and dense growth of the plant with more flowers and leaves.

-- You can train the tree as it grows according to your need by pruning to a small tree or a tall shrub.
+- You can train the tree as it grows according to your need by pruning it to a small tree or a tall shrub.

 - Dead branches should be removed close to the trunk, along with the bark.
 Pruning other branches should be done above a leaf bud at a slight angle.
 New branches sprout from the bud below the cut.